 - Refrigerate or freeze: Chill the pie crust in the refrigerator for at least 30 minutes and up to 5 days.
 Or freeze for up to 3 months.
 Cover the pie crust with plastic wrap if chilling for longer than 30 minutes or if you’re freezing it.
 If you freeze it, let it thaw for a couple hours in the refrigerator before continuing.

-- Fill with weights: Line the chilled pie crust with parchment paper or aluminum foil.
+- Fill with weights: Line the chilled pie crust with parchment paper.
 (Crunch up the parchment paper first so that you can easily shape it into the crust.)
 Fill with pie weights or dried beans.
 Make sure the weights are evenly distributed around the pie dish.

-- If you're making a no-bake pie like banana cream pie and need a fully baked pie crust, bake until the bottom crust is golden brown, about 14-15 minutes longer.
-If you need a partially baked pie crust (like if you're baking the pie crust once it is filled like a quiche or pumpkin pie) bake until the bottom crust is just beginning to brown, about 7-8 minutes.
+- If you’re making a no-bake pie like banana cream pie and need a fully baked pie crust, bake until the bottom crust is golden brown, about 14-15 minutes longer.
+For a partially baked pie crust (like if you’re baking the pie crust once it is filled like a quiche) bake until the bottom crust is just beginning to brown, about 7-8 minutes.

 - If you’re making a no-bake pie, let the baked crust cool completely before adding the filling.
 For pies that will go back in the oven, like quiche or pumpkin pie, the crust can still be warm when you add the filling.

-Make ahead tip: You can make pie dough and freeze it for up to 3 months.
+- Make Ahead Instructions: You can make pie dough and freeze it for up to 3 months.
 See my pie crust recipe for details.
 If you want to shape the pie dough ahead of time, see step 5 above.